Alija Isaković: Career

 He wrote the screenplay for a 1983 film version of the Bosniak folk ballad Hasanaginica.
 The film's script was turned into a play, directed by Sulejman Kupusović, that premiered in 1988.

 In 1972, he released an anthology of Bosniak literature called Biserje (Pearls).
 Isaković's Pearls, it was said, was a pioneering project in establishing the delicate ethnic Bosniak literature.

 Bosnian War

 During the Bosnian War of the 1990s, Isaković was one of the speakers at the First Assembly of Bosniaks (Prvi Bošnjački sabor), one of the most important events in modern political history of Bosniaks, held in the besieged city of Sarajevo between 27–28 September 1993.

 Personal life

 Isaković was a friend of the first Bosnian president, Alija Izetbegović, painter Mersad Berber and he knew the Yugoslavia prime minister Branko Mikulić.

-He had two children: Adni and Faris.

 Isaković died 14 March 1997, at the age of 65 in Sarajevo and was buried in the graveyard of a mosque there.

 Legacy

-An elementary school bearing Isaković's name has been opened in Prozor, Bosnia and Herzegovina.
+An elementary school in Prozor-Rama, Bosnia and Herzegovina was named after him.